awsdocs/aws-cdk-guide/doc_source/troubleshooting.md

 To get the number of Availability Zones you requested, specify the account and region in the stack's `env` property\.
 If you do not specify both, the AWS CDK, by default, synthesizes the stack as environment\-agnostic, such that it can be deployed to any region\.
 You can then deploy the stack to a specific region using AWS CloudFormation\.
 Because some regions have only two availability zones, an environment\-agnostic template never uses more than two\.

 **Note**
-At this writing, there is one AWS region that has only one availability zone: ap\-northeast\-3 \(Osaka, Japan\)\.
-Environment\-agnostic AWS CDK stacks cannot be deployed to this region\.
+Regions may occasionally launch with only one AZ\.
+Environment\-agnostic AWS CDK stacks cannot be deployed to such regions\.

 You can change this behavior by overriding your stack's [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html#availabilityzones](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html#availabilityzones) \(Python: `availability_zones`\) property to explicitly specify the zones you want to use\.